 The goal of the LLS PedAL master clinical trial is to test multiple targeted therapies simultaneously at up to 200 clinical sites worldwide.
 LLS anticipates treating the first patient in the spring or summer of 2020.

 In addition to the clinical trial, LLS PedAL seeks to break down silos that prevent researchers from sharing data about pediatric cancer patients.
 The PedAL team is working to consolidate pediatric cancer data from multiple institutions into a single data set, establish a common language to define and analyze the data and make that data available to researchers worldwide.

 Gwen Nichols, MD, Chief Medical Officer of The Leukemia & Lymphoma Society, heads a team of preeminent leaders in pediatric acute leukemia to conceive, develop and implement LLS PedAL:

-E. Anders Kolb, MD, Nemours Center for Cancer and Blood Disorders, Co-Chair, PedAL Initiative;
+Todd Cooper, DO, Nemours Center for Cancer and Blood Disorders, Co-Chair, PedAL Initiative;

 Soheil Meshinchi, MD, PhD, Fred Hutchinson Cancer Research Center, Target and Biomarker Lead;

-Todd Cooper, DO, Seattle Children’s Hospital, Clinical Trial Lead;
+Sarah K. Tasian, Seattle Children’s Hospital, Clinical Trial Lead;

 Todd Alonzo, PhD, Children’s Oncology Group, Group Statistician;